Collect log data with the Log Analytics agent

 This article provides a detailed overview of the agent, system and network requirements, and the different deployment methods.

 Before analyzing and acting on collected data, you first need to install and connect agents for all of the machines that you want to send data to the Azure Monitor service.
 You can install agents on your Azure VMs using the Azure Log Analytics VM extension for Windows and Linux, and for machines in a hybrid environment using setup, command line, or with Desired State Configuration (DSC) in Azure Automation.

 The agent for Linux and Windows communicates outbound to the Azure Monitor service over TCP port 443, and if the machine connects through a firewall or proxy server to communicate over the Internet, review requirements below to understand the network configuration required.
 If your IT security policies do not allow computers on the network to connect to the Internet, you can set up a Log Analytics gateway and then configure the agent to connect through the gateway to Azure Monitor logs.
 The agent can then receive configuration information and send data collected depending on what data collection rules and monitoring solutions you have enabled in your workspace.

-The agent for Linux and Windows isn't only for connecting to Azure Monitor, it also supports Azure Automation to host the Hybrid Runbook worker role and other services such as Change Tracking and Update Management.
+The agent for Linux and Windows isn't only for connecting to Azure Monitor, it also supports Azure Automation to host the Hybrid Runbook worker role and other services such as Change Tracking, Update Management, and Azure Security Center.
 For more information about the Hybrid Runbook Worker role, see Azure Automation Hybrid Runbook Worker.